 1def search_starts(words, query):

-Instead of checking all 479,000 entries, the search makes about 38 comparisons total.
+Instead of checking all 479,000 entries, the search only needs around 38 comparisons.
 Instant.

 Here Comes the Demon